Life Insurance After a Divorce: Everything You Need to Know

 • Cash Value: If your policy has a cash value component, like whole or universal life insurance, it may be considered a marital asset.
 This means the cash value might be subject to division during the divorce settlement.

-• Premium Payments: Ensure that premium payments continue to be made on time, especially if the policy secures alimony or child support payments.
+• Premium Payments: Ensure premium payments are made on time, especially if the policy secures alimony or child support payments.

 • Consult Legal Advice: Given that life insurance can be a part of divorce settlements or court orders, consult your attorney to understand any legal obligations or restrictions you may have regarding your policy.